pwilmart/pwilmart.github.io/_posts/2021-04-22-Parent-ion-tolerance.md

 1.25 Da|8.8%
 Something else|13.5%

-I occasionally read the literature so I knew what results I was going to see.
-The narrow tolerance search has won "the Franchise Wars" (movie quite from Demolition Man), so to speak.
+I occasionally read the literature, so I knew what results I was going to see.
+The narrow tolerance search has won "the Franchise Wars" (movie quote reference from Demolition Man), so to speak.

 The Orbitraps from Thermo were the first wave in high resolution, high mass accuracy instruments to gain popularity.
 Previous Thermo instruments had been more "mass suggestion" spectrometers and one of the first things Thermo users did with Orbitraps was to adapt previous proteomics tools like SEQUEST to this new world.
 The first generation instruments were hybrids with the Orbitrap analyzer frequently used for survey scans and the linear ion trap used for the fragmentation and MS2 analysis.
 This created a situation where the MS2 spectra were largely unchanged from older instruments but the survey scans were very different.